CurtisNewbie/Little-Tools-and-Projects/CheckDirectorySize/Readme.txt

 Descriptions:

 This program checks the size of a folder through a number of recursive calls.
-[N.B.This program does not take care of overFlow issue, if the program displays negative results, please select larger unit e.g., -gb]

 -----------------------------------------------------------
 How to use it: